Neradoc/websockets-for-circuitpython/examples/cpython_server/README.md

 -	`uwebsockets` directory
 -	`secrets.py` (filled in)

-Once the boards connects to the server, the server script should prompt you for a color, which will then be displayed on the status LED of the board.
+Once the board connects to the server, the server script should prompt you for a color, which will then be displayed on the status LED of the board.

 Accepted formats include: